 The bespoke floor-length dress featured delicate layers of pleated tulle in a soft array of pinks.
 She complemented the romantic hues with a burgundy velvet waistband.
 An apt choice on the eve of Valentine's Day!

-The dazzling earrings are the Kiki McDonough morganite drop earrings which she first wore to Pippa's wedding in 2017.
+The dazzling earrings are the Kiki McDonough morganite double drop earrings which she first wore to Pippa's wedding in 2017.

 Kate appears to have accessorized with the burgundy velvet clutch she carried at Princess Eugenie's wedding.

 It is the Prada 'Rosa' minaudiere (US$600) shown below in a satin finish.

 The shoes appear to be her Oscar de la Renta Platinum Lamé Cabrina Pumps.